skoji/noramark/README.md

 ArtiMark is a simple line-oriented text markup language.
 It focuses on creating XHTML files for EPUB books.
 It is optimized for Japanese text for the present.

-This very early alpha version, so it's not usable nor stable at all.
-Syntax will be changed daily.
+**CAUTION This is very early alpha version, so it's not stable at all including the markup syntax. **

-It will be partly usable by the end of 2012.
+I hope it will be partly stable by the end of 2012.

 ## Installation